open-energy-transition/Oh-my-Grid/docs/impact.md

 ## **<div class="tools-header">Who uses OpenStreetMap grid data?</div>**

 How does mapping have an impact?
 When you map towers, substations, powerplants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.
-Below is a curated list of organisations and projects that have had an impact and have used this data.
+Below is a curated list of organisations and projects that have had an impact and have used this data. <br>

+Disclaimer: These organisations are not affiliated with OhMyGrid nor endorse it.
+All logos and brand names are the property of their respective owners.
+Usage here is for informational purposes only, identifying organisations that utilise OpenStreetMap data.

 **International Energy Agency**  ![IEA logo](images/impact/International-energy-agency-logo.png){width=30px} ???
 "Energy and AI Observatory"